 - Bring an up to date copy of your CV with you on a USB stick if you don’t plan on bringing a laptop.
-Many hostels have computers available for use or you can visit an internet cafe (they are still strangely popular over here!)
+Many hostels have computers available for use or you can visit an internet cafe or there may be one in your AirBnB.

 - If you get an interview, well done!
 Dress smartly, be punctual and don’t forget to smile!

 - Look for jobs on websites such as seek.co.nz, trademe.co.nz/jobs and backpackerboard.co.nz